AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What is the most crashed motorcycle?

-According to 2020 data from the Insurance Institute for Highway Safety, the motorcycle with the highest number of fatal crashes is a supersport with an engine size of anywhere from zero to 1,000 cc.
-This motorcycle type and engine size accounted for more than one in five motorcycle deaths that year (21 percent).
-The second-most common were touring motorcycles with engines of 1,401 cc and higher, which accounted for 19 percent of all motorcycle deaths.
+According to 2022 data from the Insurance Institute for Highway Safety, the motorcycle with the highest number of fatal crashes is a supersport with an engine size of anywhere from zero to 1,000 cc.
+This motorcycle type and engine size accounted for one in five motorcycle deaths that year.
+The second-most common were touring motorcycles with engines of 1,401 cc and higher, which accounted for 20 percent of all motorcycle deaths.

 Citations